Nile lechwe

-The Nile lechwe or Mrs Gray's lechwe (Kobus megaceros) is an endangered species of antelope found in swamps and grasslands in Sudan and Ethiopia.
+The Nile lechwe or Mrs Gray's lechwe (Kobus megaceros) is an endangered species of antelope found in swamps and grasslands in South Sudan and Ethiopia.

 Description

 Males are an average of 165 cm long and 100–105 cm tall at the shoulders, and weigh between 90 and 120 kg, while females are an average of 135 cm long, 80–85 cm tall at the shoulders, and weigh 60–90 kg.
 Nile lechwes live an average of 10 to 11.5 years, and most uncommonly 19 years.

 Their coats are shaggy with the hair on the cheeks particularly long in both sexes, and males may have even longer hair on their necks.
 Nile lechwe exhibit extreme sexual dimorphism.
 Females are golden-brown with white underbellies and no horns.
 Juveniles also have a golden-brown coat, but the color changes to dark brown in young males when they reach two to three years of age.
 Adult males are blackish-brown to russet with white 'hoods' over their shoulders and small white patches over their eyes.
 The horns of the adult males are 50–87 cm long, strongly ridged at their bases and are curved at the tips.